picimako/mockitools/docs/stubbing.md

 ![](https://img.shields.io/badge/inspection-orange) ![](https://img.shields.io/badge/since-0.3.0-blue) [![](https://img.shields.io/badge/implementation-ThrowsCheckedExceptionStubbingInspection-blue)](../src/main/java/com/picimako/mockitools/inspection/ThrowsCheckedExceptionStubbingInspection.java)

-Reports exception references in <code>*Throw()</code> stubbing methods based on Mockito's rule on checked exceptions.
+Reports exception references in <code>*Throw()</code> stubbing methods based on Mockito's rule on checked exceptions

-*If [the specified exception types] contain checked exceptions then they have to match one of the checked exceptions in the method signature.*
+> If [the specified exception types] contain checked exceptions then they have to match one of the checked exceptions in the method signature.

 The following constructs are supported:
 - `Mockito.when().thenThrow(...)`